 Sea Harvest is acutely aware of climate change and the impending carbon emission reporting requirements of the nation.
 We are committed to implementing robust measuring processes and systems that will enable us to set realistic carbon reduction targets and objectives.

 Sea Harvest is committed to environmentally responsible and sustainable seafood farming practices.
-All of the Group’s farming operations have undertaken an environmental impact assessment as a mechanism in identifying, assessing and reporting the environmental impacts to ensure that Sea Harvest limits its impact on the environment.
+All the Group’s farming operations have undertaken an environmental impact assessment as a mechanism in identifying, assessing, and reporting environmental impacts.
+This ensures that Sea Harvest limits its impact on the environment.